Data-informativity conditions for structured linear systems with implications for dynamic networks: Single module identification in dynamic networks

 Note that Definition \ref{def:disc2} is similar to Definition \ref{def:disc}, but the consequence is slightly different, in the sense that, because of the network structure, there can be nodes in $w_{\smD^c}$ now that are not necessarily in-neighbors of $w_j$.
-Similar to the situation of Section \ref{sec:di4ss}, we define \begin{itemize} \item $w_{\smE}$ as the set of nodes defined by $w_{\smE} := w_{\smD}^{[j]}\backslash\{w_i\cup w_{\smD^c} \}$, i.e. the set of input nodes to parametrized modules, excluding $w_i$, that are not in the disconnecting set. \item $w_{\smF}^{[j]}$ as the set of nodes that are inputs to a non-parametrized (known) module in the $j$-th row of the predictor model. \end{itemize}
+Similar to the situation of Section \ref{sec:di4ss}, we define \begin{itemize} \item $w_{\smE}$ as the node vector defined by $w_{\smE} := w_{\smD\backslash\{w_i\cup w_{\smD^c} \}}^{[j]}$, i.e. the set of input nodes to parametrized modules, excluding $w_i$, that are not in the disconnecting set. \item $w_{\smF}^{[j]}$ as the node vector with nodes that are inputs to a non-parametrized (known) module in the $j$-th row of the predictor model. \end{itemize}

 We can now formulate a companion result for Proposition \ref{prop3} for the network situation.